-After visiting King’s Landing and Qarth we’re heading north to beautiful city of Split.
-All the scenes filmed here were filmed inside Diocletian’s Palace, included on UNESCO World Heritage site list.
+After visiting King’s Landing and Qarth we’re heading north to the beautiful city of Split.
+All the scenes filmed here were filmed inside the Diocletian’s Palace, a UNESCO World Heritage site.
 Probably the most remembered scene is Daenarys in her throne room where she trained dragons.
 You can see the throne room in The Diocletian Palace Substructures, popularly known as ‘the basements’.
 For a souvenir visit special Game of Thrones shop in Nepotova street where you can buy shirts, dragon’s eggs, figurines and even take a photo on a huge dragon!

-Only 10 kilometres from Split is located Klis county which doubled as the largest of three Slaver Cities, Meereen.
-This is truly wonderful location because it gives a spectacular panoramic view of the entire city of Split and its suburbs.
+Only 10 kilometres from Split is located Klis which doubled as the largest of three Slaver Cities, Meereen.
+This is truly a spectacular location because it gives a spectacular panoramic view of the entire city of Split and its suburbs.

 How to reach Split and Klis: